hvlds/kurve/README.md

    - [ ] Add a new general Menu (to choose between different options: config, exit the game, etc)
    - [ ] Migrate from the self built classes Point and Vector to GLM
+   - [ ] Create an abstraction for the Scenes and a SceneManager replacing the changes in the class Game

 ## Built With